Nomoos/PrismQ/IdeaInspiration/_meta/issues/wip/STATUS.md

 ---

-## Test Results Summary
+## Test Results Summary (Previous Issues)

-All issues have been tested and verified:
+All previously completed issues have been tested and verified:

 ```
 Total Tests: 72